Back to Guides

 Conversely, a higher interest rate can mean higher monthly repayments and more money paid in interest over the life of the loan.

 Some loans have variable interest rates which are subject to change.
 Others are fixed, which means your rate won't change for a set number of years.
-Although Tiimely Home doesn't currently offer them, a split loan is when you can apply a variable rate to a portion to the loan balance, and fixed to the remaining balance – the best of both worlds, if you’re not sure which way to go.
+A split loan is when you can apply a variable rate to a portion to the loan balance, and fixed to the remaining balance – the best of both worlds, if you’re not sure which way to go.

 Repayment types